 One popular data recovery use case we’ve seen when a person has a lot of data to restore is for that user to download just the files that are needed immediately, and then order a USB hard drive restore for the remaining files that are not as time sensitive.
 The user gets all their files back in a few days and their network is spared the download charges.

 The bottom line is that all of these services have merit for different use cases.
-For additional information, you can see a comparison of online backup and cloud storage services on this webpage.
+For additional information, you can see a comparison of online backup and cloud storage services on this page.

-Have questions about which is best for you?
+Have questions about which service is best for you?
 Sound off in the comments below!